A swaddle is a source of comfort and familiarity for babies because it makes them feel like they’re in their mother’s womb again.

 Once you’re 100% sure that your baby shows all the signs and is already used to sleeping with both arms out, the last thing left for you to do is upgrade your swaddle/swaddle transition suit to a sleeping sack or wearable blanket.

 Even if you’re not 100% sure yet, going cold turkey and getting a sleeping sack will be a good idea.

 No matter how early or late your baby moves past swaddling, you should still keep in mind the proper safe sleep guidelines!

-Sleep sacks are perfect for older infants to keep them warm and cozy without adding breathing hazards that loose blankets would give.
+Sleep sacks are perfect for older infants to keep them warm and cozy without adding breathing hazards that a loose blanket would give.

-For the best safe options, check out our review of the best organic baby sleep sacks on the market today.
+For the best safe options, check out our review of the best organic baby sleep sacks.

 By the time your baby starts to sleep better with a wearable blanket, it’s time to pat yourself on the back.
 You’ve successfully completed the swaddling transition process!